Abdul Khair Basri: International career

 Khair was a member of the Brunei under-21 team that played in the 2014 Hassanal Bolkiah Trophy.
 He made his sole appearance in the final group game against Malaysia where despite winning the match 2–1, the home side failed to advance to the semi-final stage on goal difference.

 A year later, Khair travelled with the under-23s for the 2016 AFC U-23 Championship qualification held in Indonesia in late March 2015.
 However, he missed out on the squad for the 28th SEA Games held in May.

 Khair made his full international debut on 6 June 2015 versus Singapore in a friendly match that finished 5–1 against Brunei.
 He was selected for the 2016 AFF Suzuki Cup qualification matches held in Cambodia in October.
 He made substitute appearances in the last two group games against Cambodia and Laos.

-Personal life

-Abdul Khair has a footballing brother, Abdul Syakir who has been called up to the full national team.